m-mcgowan/spark-flashee-eeprom/README.md

 ```

 To gain access to the services of `flashee`, you use the `Devices` class, which provides methods for creating the
-various access types to flash available.
+various flash devices available.
 You typically call a `Devices` method in setup() and store the result in a
 global pointer.
 Like this:

 ```c++